mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 8. Resize the LVM logical volume that contains the root file system and add 1 GiB.

-9. Set your server to use the recommended tuned profile.
+- [-] Set your server to use the recommended tuned profile.

-10. Create user vicky with the custom UID 2008.
+- [x] Create user vicky with the custom UID 2008.

 11. Configure your server to synchronize time with myserver.example.com.
 (Note that this server does not have to exist.)

-12. Install a web server and ensure that it is started automatically.
+- [x] Install a web server and ensure that it is started automatically.

 ## RHCSA Practice Exam C